GoogleCloudPlatform/jit-groups/README.md

 You can create the binding for a specific project, or for an entire folder.
 Instead of granting eligible access to individual users, you can also use groups.

+To limit access to a subset of resources, you can also include a [resource condition](https://googlecloudplatform.github.io/jit-access/resource-conditions/) in the IAM binding.

 <img src='doc/pix.gif' width='100%' height='1'>